-Part A: Reading about Nuclear Waste
+Part A: Reading About Nuclear Waste

 - 1. With your group, read the background information about nuclear waste on the pages that follow.
 Have each person read one section aloud. - 2.
-Based on the background information you read, discuss what you would look for in a site to store nuclear waste.
+Based on what you read, discuss what you would look for in a site to store nuclear waste.